Executive Summary

 Leading vendors like Aprimo, Adobe Experience Manager (AEM), Bynder, Brandfolder, and Widen (Acquia DAM) now include workflow modules or integrations that merge creative process management with asset management.
 The result is measurable productivity, cost savings, and improved collaboration.

-This guide explains how DAM workflows work, why they matter, and how to start optimising your content operations through integrated workflow automation.
+This guide explains how DAM workflows work, why they matter, and how to start optimizing your content operations through integrated workflow automation.

 - Understand the Relationship Between Workflow and DAM